 Disadvantages to SMS

-- 160 characters may not be enough to get your point across.
+- You may need more than 160 characters to get your point across.

 - You are unable to send multimedia messages such as videos or images with this service.